brucemack/kc1fsz-rc1/README.md

 Automatic Gain Control (AGC)
 ----------------------------

-This was an ideal from Dan (W1DAN).
-The concept here is to adjust the soft gain on the receiver to maintain a constant signal level on the receiver input.
+This was an idea from Dan Brown (W1DAN).
+The concept here is to adjust the soft gain to maintain a constant signal level on the receiver input.
 Obviously, this is easier said than done.
 A few notes from Dan:
 * Audio levels for different stations on a repeater can vary widely.
 * The ability to adjust up or down by +/-10dB would be reasonable.